anhinga/fluid/AtPartyTalk.md

 in this space have an interpretation as distributions over characters.

-In general, one can convert any discrete set to the continuous framework by considering the space of probability disctributions over that discrete set, and then by considering streams of samples from those distributions (see section 1.2 of http://arxiv.org/abs/1605.05296 ).
+In general, one can convert any discrete set to the continuous framework by considering the space of probability distributions over that discrete set, and then by considering streams of samples from those distributions (see section 1.2 of http://arxiv.org/abs/1605.05296 ).